 2) I will drive up to four hours from Fredericksburg, VA to put him in a new home.
 This covers most of the state of Virginia, a good chunk of Maryland, a good chunk of West Virginia, and even goes as far as Gettysburg, PA (I take the back roads to avoid I-95).

 3) He must be an indoor kitty.
-Crispin has lived the outdoor life and now deserves to be safe in a climate-controlled environment with soft beds and lots of toys.
+Crispin has lived the outdoor life and now deserves to be safe in a climate-controlled environment with soft bedding materials and lots of toys.

 4) No declawing.
 It’s mean.
 Just no.